HunyuanVideo 1.5 Local Setup Guide (2026): Tencent's Lightweight 8.3B Open Video Model

 Licensing {#licensing}

-- Cannot use to train competitor video models
+- Competitor training: Cannot use outputs to train competing AI models.

 Troubleshooting {#troubleshooting}